devnixs/ODataAngularResources/README.md

 //Queries /user?$filter=(Name eq 'Raphael') and (Age gt 20)&$orderby=Name desc&$top=20&$skip=10
 ```
-- Multiple chained filters are executed with and between.
+- Multiple chained filters are executed with **and** between.
 - orderBy assumes the order to be asc if the second parameter is not specified.

 ##Advanced queries

 ###Predicates
-* If you need to write or statements in you queries, you need to use the Predicate class.
+* If you need to write or statements in your queries, you need to use the Predicate class.
 First, be sure to reference the **$odata** dependency.
 ```javascript
 myModule.controller('MyController', ['$scope','$odataresource','$odata',function($scope,$odataresource,$odata){}]);